niess/goupil/docs/py/transport_engine.rst

    (*kwargs*).
 For more details, refer to the :py:meth:`compute
    <MaterialRegistry.compute>` method in the :doc:`material_registry`.

-.. py:method:: TransportEngine.transport(states, sources_energies=None) -> numpy.ndarray
+.. py:method:: TransportEngine.transport(states, source_energies=None) -> numpy.ndarray

    Performs a Monte Carlo transport of photon *states*, which were, e.g., initially generated using the :doc:`states` function.
-The optional *sources_energies* argument should be used to specify the energies of volume sources, either as a :external:py:class:`float` or a :external:py:class:`numpy.ndarray` of floats, for backward mode.
+The optional *source_energies* argument should be used to specify the energies of volume sources, either as a :external:py:class:`float` or a :external:py:class:`numpy.ndarray` of floats, for backward mode.
 Upon completion, the function returns a :external:py:class:`numpy.ndarray` of